supermitch/runblueprint.com/README.md

 Instructions to create a user that can login to the admin site.

-* `$ source bin/venv/activate` - make sure you are in the virtual env
+* `$ source venv/bin/activate` - Make sure you are in the virtual env
-* `$ ./manage.py createsuperuser --settings=runblueprint.local_settings` - run createsuperuser command
+* `$ ./manage.py createsuperuser --settings=runblueprint.local_settings` - Run createsuperuser command
-* follow user creation prompts
+* Follow user creation prompts
-* test new superuser login [here on localhost](http://127.0.0.1:8000/admin/)
+* Test new superuser login at http://127.0.0.1:8000/admin/